Bot Or Not: A Tale Of Two Minceys

 You can’t silence us Twitter, we stand together pic.twitter.com/yzndW71I6N

-— Thom MAGA ???????????????? (@Thom2945) August 8, 2017
+— Thom MAGA???????????????? (@Thom2945) August 8, 2017

-Some recent articles seem to have missed the latest news, for instance, Vogue is still running the debunked “Twitter bot” narrative and both Vogue and People mistakenly reported that the account was deleted due to being a bot account.
+Some recent articles seem to have missed the latest news; for instance, Vogue is still running the debunked “Twitter bot” narrative and both Vogue and People mistakenly reported that the account was deleted due to being a bot account.
 Bots, like people, are acceptable as long as they adhere to Twitter’s automation rules.

-“Fake Nicole” the Twitter persona (& associated sock puppet accounts, if that’s what they were) now appears much more of a botmaster or, Blade Runner style Replicant than your typical, run of the mill “Russiabot.”
+“Fake Nicole” the Twitter persona (and associated sock puppet accounts, if that’s what they were) now appears much more of a botmaster or Blade Runner-style Replicant than your typical, run-of-the-mill “Russiabot.”

-It gets even trickier though, and here’s where some signs of intentional obfuscation arise: the “real Nicole” (Mincy, no “e”) claimed she was “not interested in politics” which runs counter to “real Nicole’s” confession to having been recruited for the ProTrump45 site as a blogger after they noticed her pro-Trump memes.
-Nicole told Daily Beast she “wanted to write blogs and get the conservative view out.”
+It gets even trickier, though, and here’s where some signs of intentional obfuscation arise: the “real Nicole” (Mincy, no “e”) claimed she was “not interested in politics,” which runs counter to “real Nicole’s” confession to having been recruited for the ProTrump45 site as a blogger after they noticed her pro-Trump memes.
+Nicole told the Daily Beast she “wanted to write blogs and get the conservative view out.”

 If Nicole’s claims of identity theft are true, she has a definite basis for a case.
-A GoFundMe account and a business website, allegedly connected to her have not only been in operation but quietly propped up in the social media, then news from March of this year on.
+A GoFundMe account and a business website allegedly connected to her have not only been in operation but quietly propped up in the social media, then news from March of this year on.
 March 23, by the way, Nicole became one of the most recent faces to appear in the subreddit “hottiesfortrump.”
 Identity theft or not, there is definitely more to this story that hasn’t yet come out and at the very least begs the question of the importance of a conversation regarding the impact of botnets and fake accounts in the highly influential Twittersphere.

-[Featured image by Bethany Clarke / Stringer / Getty images]
+[Featured Image by Bethany Clarke/Stringer/Getty images]